Examining Ransomware Payments From a Data-Science Lens

-The operation costs and monetization models of a ransomware group can be telling of its persistence methods, the tactics, techniques, and procedures (TTPs) in its arsenal, and the qualifications of its members — all valuable insights for defenders if they are to mount a defense strategy that can hold out against increasingly sophisticated ransomware attacks.
-Previously, we explored how analyzing CVE data through data-science approaches can guide cybersecurity teams’ patching priorities — one of many data sources that organizations can turn to as a means of understanding the inner workings of the ransomware ecosystem.
+The operation costs and monetisation models of a ransomware group can be telling of its persistence methods, the tactics, techniques, and procedures (TTPs) in its arsenal, and the qualifications of its members — all valuable insights for defenders if they are to mount a defence strategy that can hold out against increasingly sophisticated ransomware attacks.
+Previously, we explored how analysing CVE data through data-science approaches can guide cybersecurity teams’ patching priorities — one of many data sources that organisations can turn to as a means of understanding the inner workings of the ransomware ecosystem.
 In this entry, we discuss case studies that demonstrated how data-science techniques were applied in our investigation of ransomware groups' ransom transactions, as detailed in our joint research with Waratah Analytics, “What Decision-Makers Need to Know About Ransomware Risk.”

 Ransomware groups profile potential victims to calculate the ransom amount